Tabby cat: Genetic explanations

 Two distinct gene loci, the agouti gene locus (two alleles) and the tabby locus (three alleles), and one modifier, spotted (two alleles), cause the four basic tabby patterns.
 The fifth pattern is emergent, being expressed by female cats with one black and one orange gene on each of their two X chromosomes, and is explained by Barr bodies and the genetics of sex-linked inheritance.

 The agouti gene, with its two alleles, A and a, controls whether or not the tabby pattern is expressed.
 The dominant A expresses the underlying tabby pattern, while the recessive non-agouti or "hyper-melanistic" allele, a, does not.
 Solid-color (black or blue) cats have the aa combination, hiding the tabby pattern, although sometimes a suggestion of the underlying pattern can be seen ("ghost striping").
 This underlying pattern, whether classic, mackerel, ticked or spotted, is most easily distinguishable under bright light in the early stages of kittenhood and on the tail in adulthood.

-However, the agouti gene primarily controls the production of black pigment, so a cat with an O allele for orange color will still express the tabby pattern.
-As a result, both red cats and the patches of red on tortoiseshell cats will always show tabby patterning, though sometimes the stripes are muted—especially in cream and blue/cream cats due to the pigment dilution.
+However, the agouti gene primarily controls the production of black pigment, so a cat with an O allele for orange color still expresses the tabby pattern.
+As a result, both red cats and the patches of red on tortoiseshell cats always show tabby patterning, though sometimes the stripes are muted—especially in cream and blue/cream cats due to the pigment dilution.

 The mackerel pattern and its Tm allele at the tabby gene locus is dominant over the classic (or blotched) allele, Tb.
-So a cat with a TmTm or TmTb genotype sets the basic pattern of thin stripes (mackerel tabby) that underlies the coat, while a TbTb cat will express a classic tabby coat pattern with thick bands and a ring or concentric stripes on its sides.
+So a cat with a TmTm or TmTb genotype sets the basic pattern of thin stripes (mackerel tabby) that underlies the coat, while a TbTb cat expresses a classic tabby coat pattern with thick bands and a ring or concentric stripes on its sides.

 The ticked tabby pattern is a result of a different allele at the same gene locus as the mackerel and classic tabby patterns and this allele is dominant over the others.
-So a TaTa genotype as well as TaTm and TaTb genotypes will be ticked tabbies.
+So a TaTa genotype as well as TaTm and TaTb genotypes are ticked tabbies.
 The ticked tabby coat essentially masks any other tabby pattern, producing a non-patterned, or agouti tabby (much like the wild type agouti coat of many other mammals and the sable coat of dogs), with virtually no stripes or bars.
-If the ticked allele is present, no other tabby pattern will be expressed.
+If the ticked allele is present, no other tabby pattern is expressed.
 The ticked allele actually shows incomplete dominance: cats homozygous for the ticked allele (TaTa) have less barring than cats heterozygous for the ticked allele (TaTm or TaTb).

 The spotted gene is a separate locus theorized to be directly connected to the Tm allele; it 'breaks' the lines and thin stripes of a mackerel tabby, creating spots.
-The spotted gene has a dominant and a recessive allele as well, which means a spotted cat will have an Sp Sp or Sp sp genotype along with at least one Tm allele and at least one A allele at those alleles’ respective loci.
+The spotted gene has a dominant and a recessive allele as well, which means a spotted cat has an Sp Sp or Sp sp genotype along with at least one Tm allele and at least one A allele at those alleles’ respective loci.